theunissenlab/kranky/README.md

 You can use either open-ephys format or kwik format (selected in open ephys).
 The kranky/analysis_tools are written for the open-ephys format.
 Apparently there are some issues with the (otherwise superior) kwik format getting corrupted.
 See discussion [here](https://groups.google.com/forum/#!topic/klustaviewas/LmeDzuQLxgM)

-The open-ephys guys did a great job making an adaptable data aquisition GUI for neural data.
+The open-ephys folks did a great job making an adaptable data aquisition GUI for neural data.
 An example open-ephys configuration file for use with kranky is provided with my fork.

 ## analog output
 Kranky is built to write output using alsa or comedi.
 However, the program is constructed in such a way that makes it easy build a ao thread to play out in other systems.